rohan-v8rma/CPP-Craftsmanship/README.md

 Immediately before asking for user input **(note that `std::cout` is automatically flushed when reading from `std::cin`)**.

 Although there may be a few occasions where you EXPLICITLY want to flush a stream, they are fairly rare.

+## Zero Initializing vs. Default Initializing vs. Value Initializing

+According to the C++20 standard,

+To **zero-initialize** an object of type T means:

+- if T is a scalar type (6.8), the object is initialized to the value obtained by converting the integer literal 0 (zero) to T;
+- if T is a (possible cv-qualified) non-union class type, its padding bits(6.8) are initialized to zero bits and each non-static data member, each non-virtual base class subobject, and, if the object is not a base class subobject, each virtual base class subobject is zero-initialized;
+- if T is a (possible cv-qualified) union type,  its padding bits(6.8) are initialized to zero bits and the object’s first non-static named data member is zero-initialized;
+- if T is an array type, each element is zero-initialized;
+- if T is a reference type, no initialization is performed.

+To **default-initialize** an object of type T means:

+- If T is a (possibly cv-qualified) class type (Clause 11), constructors are considered.
+The applicable constructors are enumerated (12.4.2.4), and the best one for the initializer () is chosen through overload resolution (12.4).
+The constructor thus selected is called, with an empty argument list, to initialize the object.
+- If T is an array type, each element is default-initialized;
+- otherwise, no initialization is performed.

+To **value-initialize** an object of type T means:

+- if T is a (possibly cv-qualified) class type (Clause 11), then (8.1.1) — if T has either no default constructor (11.4.5.2) or a default constructor that is user-provided or deleted, then the object is default-initialized;
+- otherwise, the object is zero-initialized and the semantic constraints for default-initialization are checked, and if T has a non-trivial default constructor, the object is default-initialized;
+- if T is an array type, then each element is value-initialized;
+- otherwise, the object is zero-initialized.

+## Function Scope Determination

+The concept of local and global function scope is very important in C++.
+In simple terms, a function can be called from a scope wherre its prototype is declared.

+Read [09B-a-scope.cpp](./09B-a-scope.cpp) for more details.